 When I want to purchase something – especially a complex or high involvement good or service – like deciding on a car or signing a retirement plan – I don’t believe the salespeople.
 Cause the scandals of the past plus the internet, which is a big fat and easy playground of comparison and opinion sharing, made me highly sceptical.
 Is the guy selling the car and the lady selling the retirement plan talking to me with my best interest in mind?
 Or for his or her own wallets’?
 It is merely logical that a lot of people would decide for the latter – so they can buy a new car or retirement plan.
 So I am heading towards new players communicating more transparently – having no scandals in their past.

 Fact 2: I am clueless about financial stuff

-Yes stuff… cause I might not even know the right terms to use while researching for and making the financial decisions.
+Yes, stuff… cause I might not even know the right terms to use while researching for and making the financial decisions.
 And a lot of banks and insurances companies support it with their language which seems to be from outer space unless you were at the same university as those guys.
-From the galaxy of complexity, lightyears away from a language everyone is able to understand.
+From the galaxy of complexity, lightyears away from a language everyone can understand.
 And I conducted a ton of primary research over the last years assessing banks and insurers websites.
 I can say: I still don’t understand everything I have read there.
-And no, I am not stupid… Back to my peers, the Millennials: I want to understand what I buy.
+And no, I am not stupid… Back to my peers, the Millennials: I want to know what I buy.
 I even feel betrayed by companies not trying hard enough to make me understand what I buy – with every possible consequence of my decision.